 For additional information about the admissions criteria for ACU and for this course, refer to ACU’s website.

-English, Literature, English and Literature Extension or English as an Additional Language (Units 3 and 4, C); Teaching Personal Statement
+English, Literature, English and Literature Extension or English as an Additional Language (Units 3 and 4, C)

 For more information about the ATAR/Selection Rank profile, please visit ATAR/Selection Rank profile explained.